 The users that are searching for something specific have a really high purchase intent, they already know what they want and are probably willing to buy it.

-Studies found that conversion rate nearly doubled from 2.77% to 4.63% from people that used on-site search (Moz).
+Studies found that the conversion rate nearly doubled from 2.77% to 4.63% from people that used on-site search (Moz).

 This segment of your users is really critical for your business and it would make sense to optimize search to provide an even easier and more visual way for these people to find what they are looking for and make a purchase.

-Visual search technology uses thousands of tags to describe each product image and is able to display not only other products in the same category but different uses of the product and similar products based on the visual elements in each image.
+Visual search technology uses thousands of tags to describe each product image and is able to display not only other products in the same category but different uses of the product and similar ones based on the visual elements in each image.
 This concept is called deep tagging.

 Can you see how much more engaging and useful visual search is for a user?